Francis Cleetus: Pro Bono Work

-In 2009, Cleetus worked with the Epilepsy Foundation of Western & Central Pennsylvania at MARC USA to create a community outreach ad campaign.
-The ads recreated the disruptive effect of seizures, and the slogan 'seize back' urged people to help.
-Since 2013, Cleetus has been on the board of directors and executive committee at Pittsburgh Indian Community & Friends, a non-profit that hosts the Annual PIC5K Run in the city.
-The organization has raised over $650,000 for more than 30 local charities including the Greater Pittsburgh Community Food Bank and the Allegheny County Fire Academy, among others.
+Since 2013, Cleetus has been on the executive committee at Pittsburgh Indian Community & Friends, a non-profit that hosts the Annual PIC5K Run in the city.
+The organization has raised over $650,000 for local charities including the Greater Pittsburgh Community Food Bank and the Allegheny County Fire Academy, among others.
+In 2015, he joined AHINSA (Alliance for Humanitarian Initiatives Nonviolence and Spiritual Advancement), an intercultural forum for peace, nonviolence, and spirituality.
+The non-profit organized the "Music for Peace"concert featuring Grammy-winning artist Chandrika Tandon and Pittsburgh-based MCG Jazz at Carnegie Music Hall.
 In 2021, Cleetus was invited to participate in the FISA Foundation’s “Southwest PA Says No More” initiative in partnership with the Heinz Endowments and United Way.
 He joined a diverse group of Pittsburgh dads to take a Father’s Day Pledge to help prevent sexual assault and domestic violence.